Darrin Mooney

 Darrin Shane Mooney (born 26 April 1967) is an English musician and session drummer, best known for his work with Primal Scream and Gary Moore.

 Mooney started playing at the age of 12 at school.
+Mooney attended Raynes Park High School.
 Throughout his school years, he played in various school bands and orchestras, playing both drums and percussion.
-At the age of 18 Darrin went along to a NYJO (National Youth Jazz Orchestra) rehearsal in London and was inspired as he watched the others play.
+At the age of 18, Mooney went along to a NYJO (National Youth Jazz Orchestra) rehearsal in London and was inspired as he watched the others play.

-He was an official member of electro-rock band Babylon Zoo (1996–1999)

 In 1997 he joined Primal Scream and worked with Gary Moore from 2001.
 He has also played with China Black, Matt Bianco, Ragga Twins, Bonnie Tyler, Martin Barre and others.